A Debate at the Union Club, Public Domain

 Speaker Order & Roles

-Minister would introduce a module if it is a practical or actor motion.
+motion, define the key terms, and characterise the context of the debate.
+Sometimes, they would introduce a module if it is a practical or actor motion.
 They are expected to

 present